JuanPabloMonDi/Inequality-patterns-gestational-ages-Brazil/README.md

 ## Next steps:

--    If necessary, we may add a link to a Google Drive folder with some RData to give the option to avoid intensive computation parts.
+-    If necessary, we may add a link to a Google Drive folder with some RData to give the option of avoid intensive computation parts.

 -   In case you wanna cite this GitHub, please use the same citation of the paper.
-(You will find it here briefly 😊)
+(You will find it here soon 😊)